linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 1. Click ![launcher_icon](icon/deepin-launcher.svg) on dock to enter the Launcher interface.
 2. Locate ![music_icon-24](icon/music_icon-24.svg) by scrolling mouse wheel or searching "music" in the Launcher interface.
-3. Right-click the Music application icon and you can:
+3. Right click the Music application icon and you can:
  - Click **Send to desktop** to create a desktop shortcut.
  - Click **Send to dock** to fix the application on dock.
  - Click **Add to startup** to add the application to startup and it will automatically run when the system starts up.